SoftwareHeritage/swhapguide/SWHAP@Pisa.md

   of historical and scientific relevance.
-SWHAP results from a fruitful collaboration of the University of Pisa with Software Heritage in this area of research, under the auspices of UNESCO, and has been validated on a selection of software source code produced in the Pisa area over the past 50 years.
+SWHAP results from a fruitful collaboration of the University of Pisa with Software Heritage in this area of research, under the auspices of UNESCO, and has been validated on a selection of software source code produced in the Pisa area over the past 50 years.\\[2em]
+  \paragraph{Acknowledments}
+  L. Bussi wants to acknowledge the Software Heritage Foundation for the scholarship that supported her work and the Department of Computer Science of the University of Pisa for hosting her while working on SWHAPPE.
   }
   ```
 bibliography: swhap.bib